-In a one of my most recent podcast episodes, I explored a number of arguments for and against non-profit organizations investing in domain names.
+In a recent podcast episode, I explored a number of arguments for and against non-profit organizations investing in domain names.

 While there are a growing number of religious and charitable foundations in existence, churches are uniquely positioned, in my humble opinion, to make the most of new domain extensions.